bilal2vec/L2/README.md

 </h1>

 <h4 align='center'>
-    A multidimensional array and deep learning library implemented from scratch in C++
+    A n-dimensional array and deep learning library implemented from scratch in C++
 </h4>

 <p align='center'>